tianwenshi/CloudmobiSSP/u3d-sdk.md

 }
 ```

 *  Build Xcode project.
-For Unity4.x or Unity5.x you need to copy CTService.Framework to your Xcode project manually or using other method.
+For Unity4.x or Unity5.x you need to copy CTService.Framework and CTServiceCWrapper.mm to your Xcode project manually or using other method.
 *  Add a static link to: Build Settings -> Other Linker Flags -> -ObjC
 *  In Info.plist added the NSAppTransportSecurity, the type for Dictionary.
 In NSAppTransportSecurity added the NSAllowsArbitraryLoads the Boolean,setting YES.